GodzillaQueenOfMonsters/hofcapellmeister/README.md

   ```

 ### work in progress:
-- get data for *art_ev* table
-- implement some kind of visualization
+- implement some kind of visualization, ***plot_data.py***?
+- maybe orchestrate everything from a ***main.py*** file

 ### TODO ***web_logger.py***
-- remove duplicates in list of artist names befor using it
-- add artist names to csv output
 - check/improve handling of special characters
 - review try except blocks: exception handling was partly copy-pasted from ***api_logger.py***, parts can be removed or modified
 - write unittests

 ### TODO ***api_logger.py***
+- better exception handling in case of requests.exceptions.ConnectionError: Max retries exceeded with url
+- review try except blocks
 - write docu how to use it
 - write unittests

 ### TODO ***save_data.py***
 - check if *create_hcm_tables* is finished before importing data
+- read ddl for creating tables from textfile
+- read connection variables from configfile
 - visualize part of the data

 ### TODO last week
-- read ddl for creating tables from textfile
-- read connection variables from configfile
 - clean up code and project structure
 - clean up documentation
 - more beautiful visualization